scikit-activeml/scikit-activeml/docs/contributing.rst

 Two of our main goals are to make active learning more understandable and improve our framework’s usability.
 Therefore, we require an example for each query strategy.
-To do so, create a file named ``scikit-activeml/docs/examples/query_strategy.json``.
-Currently, we support examples for single-annotator pool-based and stream-based query strategies.
+Add a JSON file to the appropriate scenario directory under ``docs/examples/``.
+Each scenario directory must contain a ``README.rst``;
+the documentation generator recursively scans these directories and creates the example pages, notebooks, and strategy overview.
+Current directories cover pool classification, pool regression, multi-annotator pool, and stream examples.

-The JSON file supports the following entries:
+Each JSON file contains a list of example entries with the following fields:

 +------------------+----------------------------------------------------------+
 | Entry            | Description                                              |